fbpx

 • Original hardcopy submissions are NOT required, but to be retained and kept by respective teams.

-• Successful applicants will be notified by email.
-The results of grant call will also be published on SCS website in December 2023.
+• The results of grant call will be notified via email and be published on SCS website in December 2024.

 Please do not hesitate to email This email address is being protected from spambots.
 You need JavaScript enabled to view it. should you need further details or clarification.